-Personal selling and Sales promotion are the live advertising of a product or service faceface between a person and a prospective user of a product or service.
-The spectrum of promotions may vary in Promotion programs such as sampling, couponing, sales inducing etc.
+Personal selling and Sales promotion are the live advertising of a product or service faceto- face between a person and a prospective user of a product or service.
+The spectrum of promotions may vary in Promotion programs such as sampling, couponing, sales inducing etc. carried out through various location.